Let’s work together! We invite you to submit a project proposal for nature-based solutions for climate adaptation. Learn more below.

 To ensure the effectiveness and responsiveness of the Program in contributing to climate, biodiversity, and gender-equality outcomes in the program areas through gender-responsive NbS, baseline assessments (Vulnerability and Risk Assessment (VRA) and Gender-Based Analysis-Plus) have been conducted in the target sites.
 The results of the assessments provide a basis for identifying priority issues that need to be addressed, and NbS projects to be supported.

-The Program will support NbS projects in Malogo River Watershed and Sicaba River Watershed, which have been identified as the program’s target sites in the province.
+The Program will support NbS projects in Ocoy and Banica River Watershed, which have been identified as the program’s target sites in the province.

 Public Support Grants will support projects that will sustain public support for NbS for climate adaptation in the priority areas.
 Support may be up to PhP 2 Million each, and implemented for up to 12 months.